abogoyavlensky/linkboard/PROJECT_SUMMARY.md

   - **Export data handler**: Generates CSV export of all user boards and links with proper HTTP headers
   - **Delete account handler**: Permanently removes user account and all associated data with CASCADE delete
 - **Session-based user management**: All handlers validate session and auto-create users as needed
-- **Account creation workflow**: Secure registration with bcrypt+sha512 password hashing
+- **Account creation workflow**: Account numbers generated client-side, stored in plain text in backend db, with rate limits to API
 - **Security patterns**: All board/link operations validate user ownership using `user-owns-board?` function
 - **Error handling**: Form validation with error display and user-friendly 403 responses for unauthorized access
 - **Conditional logic**: Handlers use `cond` for clean multi-branch decision making (validation, authorization, success)